-Chess Scholars is Elmwood's fun-filled professional chess program for children in grades 1-6.
+Chess Scholars is Elmwood's fun-filled chess program.
 We work with students of all levels, including complete beginners.

 During each one-hour class, there is an interactive instructional period of 15 to 20 minutes, followed by guided practice.
 Students can also test for Chess Belts, patterned after martial arts belts.
 We normally run a tournament with prizes towards the end of the session.

 Our curriculum is well suited for the needs of young students.
 For example, we have a special point system designed to avoid discouraging young beginners.

 To be updated.

 Members run the schoolwide recycling program, tend to the butterfly garden and participate in other "green" initiatives throughout the year.

 Students are invited by teachers as an intervention to work with peer tutors on their homework.

 Homework Club meets after school on Mondays and Thursdays for students recommended by their teachers to receive help with their homework as well as their overall academics and organization.